jasdvl/sample-aspnetcore-microservices/README.md

 ## Setting up the HTTPS Certificates (Windows)

-To run the Docker container with HTTPS support for `homeanalytica.web` (the Blazor Web App), please create the following SSL certificates and trust them by following these steps:
+To run the Docker container with HTTPS support for `HomeAnalytica.web` (the Blazor Web App), please create the following SSL certificates and trust them by following these steps:

 ```bash
 dotnet dev-certs https